The coronavirus pandemic shows no signs of stopping. And it seems the obese are the most affected.

 Type 2 Diabetes (T2D) commonly has links with obesity.
 Not all obese individuals have diabetes.
 However, most people with T2D are considered obese.

-Being obese means that you have high adiposity (excess body fat storage).
+Being obese means having high adiposity (excess body fat storage).
 This condition places you at higher risk for many chronic diseases beyond Type 2 Diabetes.
-These ailments can include heart disease, high blood pressure, and fatty liver disease (non-alcoholic).
+These ailments include heart disease, high blood pressure, and fatty liver disease (non-alcoholic).

-Weight loss surgery is an excellent way to lose excess weight and keep it off.
-For years now, experts have known that weight loss surgery, such as the gastric sleeve, contribute to lower instances of high cholesterol, high blood pressure, and abdominal obesity.
-Bariatric surgery is also the most successful treatment for the remission of type 2 diabetes.
+Weight loss surgery is an excellent way to lose and keep excess weight off.
+For years, experts have known that weight loss surgery, such as the gastric sleeve, contributes to lower instances of high cholesterol, high blood pressure, and abdominal obesity.
+Bariatric surgery is also the most successful treatment for remission of type 2 diabetes.

 All of these ailments can make a COVID-19 infection far more dangerous.
 Having weight loss surgery can eliminate T2D and other obesity-related ailments, thus making you healthier and your immune system stronger.